 Looking for some innovative crime risk data?
 Look no further than Location, Inc. These curious problem-solvers are bringing insurers a more comprehensive view of crime risk through advancements in hyperlocal data.
-Recently we had a chance to catch up with Dr. Andrew Schiller, CEO and Founder of Location, Inc., where we discuss how their crime risk data is helping more than 150 carriers generate focused underwriting guidelines and combat fraudulent claims—with about a 10% reduction in crime loss ratio and adverse selection.
+We had a chance to catch up with Dr. Andrew Schiller, CEO and Founder of Location, Inc., who sheds light on how their crime risk data is helping more than 150 carriers generate focused underwriting guidelines and combat fraudulent claims—with about a 10% reduction in crime loss ratio and adverse selection.
 Read on to learn how they’re bringing deeper insights to underwriting and claims.

 What's your data story?

 We build and license location data to help businesses solve complex problems about place.
 Carriers use our predictive violent and property crime analytics to assess liability, theft, vandalism, fire, and other risks.